Older man using binoculars to birdwatch in marshes

 Holkham

-One of the country’s most popular birdwatching sites.
-Look out for avocets, spoonbills, redshanks, lapwings, sedge and reed warblers in the summer.
-In the winter you can spot brent geese, pink-footed geese and snow bunting; while bitterns, marsh harriers and bearded tits can be seen all year-round.
+One of the country’s most popular birdwatching sites, this is an excellent spot to look out for avocets, spoonbills, redshanks, lapwings, sedge and reed warblers in the summer.
+In the winter you can spot brent geese, pink-footed geese and snow bunting, while bitterns, marsh harriers and bearded tits can be seen all year round.

 Cley & Salthouse